Louise Blanchard Bethune

 Louise Blanchard Bethune (July 21, 1856 – December 18, 1913) was the first American woman known to have worked as a professional architect.
 She was born in Waterloo, New York.
-Blanchard worked primarily in Buffalo, New York and partnered with her husband at Bethune, Bethune & Fuchs.
+Blanchard worked primarily in Buffalo, New York with her husband at Bethune, Bethune & Fuchs.

-Her biggest project was the Hotel Lafayette, including its expansion project, but she also worked on many other residential and commercial projects, including many public school buildings.
+Her largest project was the Hotel Lafayette, including its expansion project, but she also worked on many other residential and commercial projects, including many public school buildings.

-Her commitment to the architectural profession and her advocacy for women in the field led to a plethora of women architects following in her footsteps.

 The Buffalo Meter Company Building was renamed Bethune Hall in her honor by the University at Buffalo.

 Personal life

 Bethune was born Jennie Louise Blanchard in Waterloo, New York in 1856.
-The Blanchard family moved to Buffalo, New York when she was a child, which is near Seneca Falls, the birthplace of the women's suffrage movement in the United States.
+The Blanchard family moved to Buffalo, New York when she was a child, which is 111 miles west of Seneca Falls, the birthplace of the women's suffrage movement in the United States.
 She graduated from Buffalo Central High School in 1874.
 She made a remark explaining how her interest in architecture was first playful but soon became an absorbing interest.

 In 1881, she wed Canadian Robert A. Bethune (1855-1915), also an architect.
-Together they had one son, Charles William Bethune in 1883.
+Together they had one son, Charles William Bethune, in 1883.

 Bethune reportedly purchased the first woman's bicycle to go on sale in Buffalo.
 She was an active member of the Women's Wheel and Athletic Club.
 According to the Buffalo Spree, Bethune had feminist leanings.

 Bethune retired in 1908 and died on December 18, 1913, at the age of 57.
-In 1910, between the time she retired and the time she died, there were 50 women working professionally as architects.